Making sense of the EU

 Martin created the EUobserver website and its backend systems and has managed EUobserver's technical operations since its birth.
 He is based in Denmark and has a master's degree in software development from the IT University in Copenhagen.

-EUobserver is a non-profit organisation established under Belgian law as an ASBL.
-Its board consists of:
+EUobserver is a non-profit organisation established as an ASBL under Belgian law.
+Our board consists of: